Climate Action in Creston

 Why are the schools allowed to water every day when we are asked not to water our lawns or not to water them too frequently?
 They could set them to go off once a week which would still keep the lawns growing and green.

-Alice de Niverville asked 8 months ago
+Alice de Niverville asked about 1 year ago

 Hi and thanks for your question.
 We are currently on Stage 2 water restrictions.
 Stage 2 means watering of lawns, gardens, trees and shrubs are allowed between 6:00 am and 10:00 am as well as between 8:00 pm and 10:00 pm daily.